MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 A mix of the Animator and TimeTask approaches could be implemented in order to set a fixed framerate but also to rely on the screen flush.

-Hardware and low-level debugging and optimizations
+Hardware and Low-level Debugging and Optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section provides insights into the main spots to check regarding the low-level and the hardware.

 Please see the VEE Porting Guide :ref:`Graphical User Interface<pack_gui>` documentation for more information about the UI port.

-At project level
+At Project Level
 ****************

-Compiling optimization options
+Compiling Optimization Options
 ++++++++++++++++++++++++++++++

 The project should be configured to bring the best performances with compiling optimization options correctly set up.

-RTOS tasks environment
+RTOS Tasks Environment
 ++++++++++++++++++++++

 The priority of the UI task should be set high enough to avoid too many preemptions that may induce bad UI performances.